What You'll Learn

 Create consistency: With younger kids, it helps to create a set routine with simple, one-step directions that could include visual aids, not to mention plenty of labeled praise and rewards.

 Consider triggers: Being aware of the context of the behavior allows for calmer responses.
-If we recognize when a child is cranky because he missed his snack or is overtired, it can be easier to temper our own frayed feelings.
+If we recognize when a child is cranky because they missed their snack or is overtired, it can be easier to temper our own frayed feelings.

 Understanding = patience: It’s also important for parents to know and understand their children’s capabilities, since this can help them become more patient.
 Understanding her son’s issues — he was diagnosed with sensory processing disorder — was “a game changer” for Long.
 You can become calmer, she says, when you “accept kids as they are, love them as they are, and recognize that half the problem is how you react.”